FACTBOX-Nuts and bolts of plan to restart EU's stuttering economy

 Here are the main elements of the plan:

-The European Commission proposed a 1.1 trillion euros budget for the bloc for 2021-27 and an attached Recovery Fund worth 750 billion euros - 500 billions of that would be made available as free grants and the rest as repayable loans to member states.
+The European Commission proposed a 1.1 trillion euro ($1.21 trillion) budget for the bloc for 2021-27 and an attached recovery fund worth 750 billion euros - 500 billion of that would be made available as grants and the rest as repayable loans to member states.

-The Commission wants to start doling out money from September based on changes to the current EU budget, and step up the stimulus spending for two years from 2021 when the new joint budget and the Recovery Fund kick in properly.
+The Commission wants to start doling out money from September based on changes to the current EU budget, and step up the stimulus spending for two years from 2021 when the new joint budget and the fund - called “Next Generation EU” - kick in properly.

 The money will go directly to member states and, as guarantees for the European Investment Bank, to companies.